 Mr. Cool wanted to start a scholarship fund for the kids, she said.
 He helped start the Oberlin Mavericks, a fund raising group.
-He loved to sages for them may be left at www. play poker, said Ms. Pachner, and hlhmortuary.com.

-wanted to use the charitable organi-

-zation to set up a scholarship fund.
+He loved to play poker, said Ms. Pachner, and wanted to use the charitable organization to set up a scholarship fund.

 County Commissioner Ralph Unger and Larry Mack, another founder of the Mavericks, are working on a scholarship that would carry Mr. Cool's name, she said.